lvguowei/lvguowei-website/content/post/coffee-maker.md

 +++
 date = "2016-12-18T09:54:57+02:00"
-title = "Coffee Maker - An OOD case study" tags = [ "OOD", "uncle bob" ]
-categories = ["Object Oriented Design"]
+title = "Coffee Maker - An OOD case study" categories = ["Object Oriented Design"] featured = "featured-coffee.png" keywords= ["OOD", "Uncle Bob", "Object Oriented"] featuredpath = "/img"
 +++

-This case study is to show case how to design classes that interact with each other to form a component.
+One of uncle bob's videos talks about how to design a coffee maker, I think he nailed it.

 The problem is to implement a software component that controls a coffee maker.